LDNGuide

 Earn 3x points with your sapphire card

 Christopher’s serves the best french toast in London.
 There, we said it.
 Thick brioche with a soft gooey centre, topped with a scoop of vanilla ice cream and melted chocolate—this is the reason you come here.
-But that’s not all this two-floor American restaurant in Covent Garden has to offer.
-It’s got high ceilings, round tables with white tablecloths, and a menu filled with things like lobster mac and cheese, wagyu burgers (which is definitely an acceptable brunch), and a Texas grill complete with sausages and hash browns.
+But that’s not all this two-floor, white tablecloth American restaurant in Covent Garden has to offer.
+The menu is filled with things like lobster mac and cheese, wagyu burgers (which is definitely an acceptable brunch), and a Texas grill complete with sausages and hash browns.

 The theme at this charming Victoria bakery is ‘international baking’, which means you’ll find a selection of bagels, monkey bread, focaccia, ka’ak, and more.
 There are also inventive pastries like a za’atar and gruyère croissant, which can be hit and miss depending on how soon you catch them after they’re baked.
 But the most important thing about this place is the excellent clay oven-baked flatbreads.
 Topped with delicious combinations like merguez and garlic aioli, or burrata and honey, these breads are what make this spot worth going out of your way for.